polterguy/polterguy.github.io/tutorials/auth/index.md

 million things that can go wrong.
 For instance, one of the most popular OAuth2 implementations for .Net literally _contains thousands of security issues_ (no, I will not tell you which project I am talking about) - I should know, because I ran it through SonarQube to check it out in one of my previous jobs.
 It contained so many security holes that SonarQube almost crashed and refused to continue.
-Then compare this to Magic's auth system ...
+Compare this to Magic's auth system that scores 100% perfect ...

 ![SonarQube and Magic Auth](https://servergardens.files.wordpress.com/2021/04/sonar-qube.png)